 PRNU and slit irregularity The associated CKDs are derived in the same calibration algorithm.
 Due to their associated locations in the instrument, they are dealt with in this order.
-Note that the PRNU for SWIR is redundant since the SWIR nonlinearity is pixel-dependent.
+Note that the PRNU for SWIR is at the same time the SWIR non-linearity, as for SWIR the non-linearity is pixel-dependent.